azizkayumov/rindex/lib/README.md

 let (neighbors, distances) = rindex.neighbors_of(a);
 assert_eq!(neighbors, vec![a, c, d]); // b is not in the result
 ```
 Both insertion and deletion operations dynamically updates the *k* nearest neighbors for all remaining points (efficiently).

+## References
+Rindex combines the algorithms presented in the following papers:

+[1] Beckmann, N., Kriegel, H.P., Schneider, R. and Seeger, B., 1990, May.
+The R*-tree: An efficient and robust access method for points and rectangles.
+In Proceedings of the 1990 ACM SIGMOD international conference on Management of data (pp. 322-331).

+[2] White, D.A. and Jain, R., 1996, February.
+Similarity indexing with the SS-tree.
+In Proceedings of the Twelfth International Conference on Data Engineering (pp. 516-523).
+IEEE.

+[3] Yang, C. and Lin, K.I., 2001, April.
+An index structure for efficient reverse nearest neighbor queries.
+In Proceedings 17th International Conference on Data Engineering (pp. 485-492).
+IEEE.

 ## License
 This project is licensed under the [Apache License, Version 2.0](LICENSE.md) - See the [LICENSE.md](https://github.com/azizkayumov/rindex/blob/main/LICENSE) file for details.